27 Places to See in Rome: A Local’s Guide to Rome in 2026

 11. Le Catacombe di Roma:

 Another exciting activity to do in Rome is to explore the Catacombs, where the pagans and then the Christians buried their dead.
-This activity can be exciting for the curious, who can explore the ancient Romans’ uses, customs, and traditions by discovering galleries and tunnels.
+I know, I know, it sounds a little creepy.
+But for a traveler who is also a bit curious, it is actually a thrilling way to discover the ancient Romans’ customs and traditions while wandering through mysterious tunnels.

 Travel Safety Tip: As soon as you book your next adventure, buy good travel insurance in case you need to “unfortunately” delay, extend, or cancel your trip.
 I usually find good deals on VISITORSCOVERAGE for up to 1 month of trip length and SAFETYWING for longer trips.
 They are insurance companies that cover everything related to your travel.